fmorote01/PyPoll_Pyhton/README.md

 - County Denver received 82.8% and 306,055 number of votes.
 - County Arapahoe received 6.7% and 24,801 number of votes.

-Denver had the highest number of votes
+Denver has the highest number of votes